mbarcia/pipelineframework/docs/PUBLISHING.md

      mvn versions:set -DnewVersion=1.0.0
      mvn versions:commit
      ```
-   - Test the build with `mvn clean install -P release`
+   - Test the build with `mvn clean install`
    - Create a Git tag (e.g., `v1.0.0`)
    - Push the tag to trigger the GitHub Actions release workflow

 **Comparison**:
-- **Release Plugin**: Handles everything automatically (version updates, SCM tagging, deployment) but requires proper plugin configuration
+- **Release Plugin**: Handles version updates across all modules automatically, but you still need to push commits and tags manually
 - **Versions Plugin**: Offers more manual control but requires multiple manual steps and careful coordination

 ### Alternative: Manual Release Workflow